Admissions for International Students

 - A brief statement of academic and work background and the objectives that you hope to accomplish at Reading Area Community College.

-- Complete an online application to RACC.
+- Complete the online application to RACC.
 To request a paper application, please contact the Welcome Center at 610-607-6224.

 - A letter of intent stating which major or course of study to be pursued at RACC and the expected starting and graduating dates of the program for use on the I-20.